-- o Monitor situation Superintendent/Safety Team. - o If conditions warrant, close school Superintendent. - o Contact Transportation Supervisor to arrange transportation. - o Contact local media to inform parents of early dismissal. - o Set up an information center so that parents may make inquiries as to the situation. - o Retain appropriate personnel until all students have been returned home. - Evacuation (before, during and after school hours, including security during evacuation and evacuation routes) - Determine the level of threat Superintendent or Designee. - Contact Transportation Supervisor to arrange transportation Superintendent or Designee. - Clear all evacuation routes and sites prior to evacuation. - Evacuate all employees and students to pre-arranged evacuation sites. - Account for all student and employee population.
-Report any missing employees or students to Building Principal. - Make determination regarding early dismissal Superintendent or Designee. - If determination was made to dismiss early, contact local media to inform parents of early dismissal. - Ensure adult supervision or continued school supervision/security. - o Set up an information center so that parents may make inquiries as to the situation. - o Retain appropriate personnel until all students have been returned home. - Sheltering Sites (internal and external) - o Determine the level of threat Superintendent/Incident Commander /Designee. - o Determine location of sheltering depending on nature of incident.
+- School Cancellation - Monitor any situation that may warrant a school cancellation Superintendent/Safety Team. - Make determination Superintendent. - Contact local media Superintendent or Director of Communications & Governmental Relations. - School Delay - Monitor any situation that may warrant school delay Building Administrators/ Superintendent/Safety Team. - If conditions warrant, delay opening of school. - Contact Transportation Supervisor to coordinate transportation issues. - Contact local media to inform parents of delayed opening. - Set up information center so that parents may make inquiries as to situation. - Provide for safety and security of employees and students who do come to school. - Early Dismissal - Monitor situation Superintendent/Safety Team. - If conditions warrant, close school Superintendent. - Contact Transportation Supervisor to arrange transportation. - Contact local media to inform parents of early dismissal. - Set up an information center so that parents may make inquiries as to the situation. - Retain appropriate personnel until all students have been returned home. - Evacuation (before, during and after school hours, including security during evacuation and evacuation routes) - Determine the level of threat Superintendent or Designee. - Contact Transportation Supervisor to arrange transportation Superintendent or Designee. - Clear all evacuation routes and sites prior to evacuation. - Evacuate all employees and students to pre-arranged evacuation sites. - Account for all student and employee population.
+Report any missing employees or students to Building Principal. - Make determination regarding early dismissal Superintendent or Designee. - If determination was made to dismiss early, contact local media to inform parents of early dismissal. - Ensure adult supervision or continued school supervision/security. - Set up an information center so that parents may make inquiries as to the situation. - Retain appropriate personnel until all students have been returned home. - Sheltering Sites (internal and external) - Determine the level of threat Superintendent/Incident Commander /Designee. - Determine location of sheltering depending on nature of incident.